§ 119.34 MAXIMUM OCCUPANCY.

 Requirements for space shall be as follows:

-(1) Have a gross floor area of not less than 70 square feet; and when occupied by more than one occupant, shall have a gross floor area of not less than 50 square feet for each occupant.
-The maximum number of occupants for each bedroom shall be two.
+(1) Pursuant to Florida Building Code, have a gross floor area of not less than 70 square feet; and when occupied by more than one occupant, shall have a gross floor area of not less than 50 square feet for each occupant.
+The maximum number of occupants for any bedroom shall be two.

 (2) Have a closet, but closet space will not be considered as space meeting the requirements established in division (1) above.